OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 ## Overview

 The Prebid Addressability Framework enhances ad slots selling by instantiating an Audit Log.
 This Audit Log requires the following elements, that Publishers must implement:
-* a Seed, identifying a bid request for an ad slot for a given user
+* a **Seed**, identifying a bid request for an ad slot for a given user
-* Transmission Requests, identifying the Seed and the requester at each step of the bidding workflow
+* **Transmission Requests**, identifying the Seed and the requester at each step of the bidding workflow
-* Transmission Responses, as answers to Transmission Requests
+* **Transmission Responses**, as answers to Transmission Requests
-* The Audit Log itself, identifying the entities have been involved in the display of an ad
+* The **Audit Log** itself, identifying the entities have been involved in the display of an ad

 Seeds, Transmission Requests, and Transmissions Responses are signed.